yiohans/spark_airflow/README.md

 SCHEDULER_PASSWORD="Your Password"
 ```

-After that execute `./log_dir_changes.sh` to change permissions and ownership of log directory.
-Finishing that run `./01_build_n_run.sh` to build the containers.
+After that execute `./01_build_n_run.sh`.
+That will permissions and ownership of log directory and build the containers.